 - Navigating the oversight relationship between the Office of the Attorney General of the Commonwealth of Massachusetts and the state’s vibrant nonprofit sector.

 - Providing advice to companies, nonprofits, and elected officials navigating election, campaign finance, lobbying and ethics laws at the state and federal levels.

 Jennifer Grace Miller

-Jennifer Grace Miller is counsel and chair of the Government & Election Law Group at Hemenway & Barnes.
+Jennifer Grace Miller is counsel and co-chair of the Government & Election Law Group at Hemenway & Barnes.